Yord/shargs/README.md

 Other command-line parsers are often black boxes that offer very limited control over parsing.
 Shargs is a very different beast:
 It turns command-line arguments parsing inside out and gives you fine-grained control over parser stages and usage docs.

-### Shargs' Philosophy

-Shargs' philosophy is to **give the user as much control over parsing as possible**.
-The advantages of this approach are:

-+   You get exactly the parser you need, without unnecessary features.
-+   You are able to mix in your own problem-specific parser functions.
-+   There is no magic going on in the background, everything is explicit.

-With the same philosophy, shargs offers automatic usage documentation generation.
-The advantages for the user are:

-+   You get exactly the usage documentation you need, no unnecessary extras.
-+   You have fine-grained control over the documentation layout if you need that.
-+   You can write your own layout functions and combine them with existing ones.

-Its extensibility and inversion of control is what sets shargs apart from other command-line parsers.

 ### Command-Line Options